 Throughout the pandemic, we have seen industries shift quickly to meet emerging demands.
 For example, a massive amount of data and analytics on consumer behaviour went into making sure everyone’s needs were being met by our grocers and manufacturers to keep shelves stocked with essential items.

-6. The Emerging Role for Low/No Code
+6. The Emerging Role of Low/No Code

 One of the greatest challenges for businesses this past year has been the speed at which they had to adapt.
 Digital transformation has been accelerated due to the pandemic and looking ahead, digitization of business remains a top business priority.